 Bridging preclinical and clinical drug development

-We are particularly interested in taking the step from preclinical research to clinical drug development.
+One of our key areas of interest is the transition from preclinical research to clinical drug development.
 We carefully select, validate, and apply a wide range of biomarkers, challenge models, and clinical strategies to find answers to our sponsors’ questions.
 A well-informed translational strategy also increases the safety of our subjects and the safety of participants in future clinical trials.
 Given the complexity of the immune response, our knowledge-intensive approach is particularly important in the field of immunology.

 CHDR has its roots in academia, and our staff are closely involved in research.
 In addition, we have an extensive network of research groups and clinicians who share their expertise with us when needed.
 We also have direct access to several highly specialised laboratories, in addition to our own research facilities.
 This unique combination of resources and expertise allows us to offer each sponsor a tailor-made approach to translational drug development.